What clogs pores? Avoid common mistakes 🚨

 Hormones and their role in clogged pores 🤔

-Hormonal fluctuations, especially during adolescence, pregnancy, or the menstrual cycle , can be responsible for excess sebum and the appearance of pimples.
-Women are particularly affected by this phenomenon due to the variation in their hormonal levels.
+Hormonal fluctuations, especially during adolescence, pregnancy, or the menstrual cycle , can cause excess sebum and breakouts.
+Women are particularly affected by this phenomenon due to the variation in their hormone levels.

-These hormonal changes can also lead to drier, dehydrated, or oilier skin , depending on the case.
-In the case of oily skin, this can worsen pore clogging and promote blemishes.
+These hormonal changes can also lead to drier, dehydrated, or conversely, oilier skin , depending on the individual.
+In the case of oily skin, this can worsen clogged pores and promote blemishes.

 How to regulate hormones and maintain healthy skin?

-While hormonal fluctuations can't always be controlled, there are ways to limit their impact on your skin.
-By adopting a specific skincare routine, including moisturizers and anti-blemish products, you can help your skin better respond to hormonal fluctuations.
+While hormonal fluctuations can't always be controlled, there are ways to limit their impact on the skin.
+By adopting a specific skincare routine, including moisturizing and blemish-fighting products, you can help your skin better cope with hormonal changes.

-Additionally, a balanced diet also plays a key role.
-By choosing foods rich in nutrients, omega-3s , and antioxidants , and limiting refined sugars or ultra-processed products, you help reduce inflammation and maintain good hormonal balance, which will have a positive impact on the health and appearance of your skin.
+Furthermore, a balanced diet also plays a key role.
+By prioritizing foods rich in nutrients, omega-3 fatty acids , and antioxidants , and limiting refined sugars or ultra-processed products, you help reduce inflammation and maintain a good hormonal balance, which will have a positive impact on the health and appearance of your skin.

-FAQ: What should you do to prevent clogged pores? 💬
+FAQ: What can I do to avoid clogged pores? 💬

 What clogs skin pores?

 Pores can become clogged due to several factors, such as excess sebum, dead skin cells, pollution, or the use of comedogenic products.
-When these impurities accumulate in the pores, they form a blockage that can lead to blackheads, pimples, and even acne.
+When these impurities accumulate in the pores, they form a plug that can lead to blackheads, pimples, or even acne.

 Does baking soda tighten pores?

 Baking soda is sometimes used as a homemade exfoliant for its abrasive properties.
-However, it can be too harsh for the skin and doesn't actually tighten pores.
-It can even disrupt the skin's pH balance, making it more vulnerable to irritation and dehydration.
-It's best to opt for gentle, specific products to tighten pores without damaging the skin.
+However, it can be too harsh on the skin and doesn't actually tighten pores.
+It can even disrupt the skin's pH balance, making it more prone to irritation and dehydration.
+It's best to opt for gentle, targeted skincare products designed to tighten pores without irritating the skin.

-What is the best routine to prevent clogged pores?
+What is the best routine to avoid clogged pores?

-Choose a routine suited to your skin type, including a gentle cleanser, an exfoliant once a week, and a light moisturizer.
-For oily skin, an anti-blemish serum and toner will be valuable allies.
-Holy Skin offers skincare routines tailored to each skin type.
+Choose a routine tailored to your skin type, including a gentle cleanser, a weekly exfoliator, and a light moisturizer.
+For oily skin, an anti-blemish serum and a toner will be invaluable.
+Holy Skin offers skincare routines adapted to every skin type.

 Does makeup really clog pores?

-Yes, some makeup products can clog pores if you don't remove them completely before going to bed.
-The ideal is to use a Korean makeup remover oil, which is very effective in removing all traces of makeup.
+Yes, some makeup products can clog pores if you don't remove them completely before sleeping.
+Ideally, use a Korean cleansing oil, which is very effective at removing all traces of makeup.

 Are alcohol-based products bad for pores?

-Products containing alcohol can strip moisture from the skin, causing the sebaceous glands to produce even more sebum to compensate.
-Opt for products that are hydrating and gentle on the skin, such as serums containing hyaluronic acid or plant oils.
+Products containing alcohol can dehydrate the skin, causing the sebaceous glands to produce even more sebum to compensate.
+Opt for moisturizing products that are gentle on the skin, such as serums based on hyaluronic acid or plant oils.

-Clogged pores don't have to be inevitable.
-With the right skincare routine, simple steps, and product choices tailored to your skin, you can achieve a radiant, blemish-free complexion.
+Clogged pores aren't inevitable.
+With a proper skincare routine, simple steps, and the right products for your skin, you can achieve a radiant, flawless complexion.
 Taking care of your skin has never been more important, especially if you have specific concerns like excess oil or enlarged pores.

-If you're not sure where to start, Holy Skin offers a free skin diagnosis to help you choose the perfect products for your skin type.
-Remember: healthy skin starts with the right routine! ✨
+If you don't know where to start, Holy Skin offers a free skin analysis to help you choose the perfect products for your skin type.
+Remember: healthy skin starts with a suitable routine! ✨

 Leave a comment